-Natalie Van Kleef Conley

-Product Lead, Google IT Support Professional Certificate

-Preparing More Americans for Jobs in IT Support

-After dropping out of college and moving to Nebraska with his fiancée, Daniel struggled to find a job.
+Natalie Van Kleef Conley Product Lead, Google IT Support Professional Certificate Preparing More Americans for Jobs in IT Support A fter dropping out of college and moving to Nebraska with his fiancée, Daniel struggled to find a job.
 He eventually found one as a night security officer at a local community college, but it was not the career in technology he had envisioned.
 Despite his passion for computers, Daniel lacked the credentials necessary to stand out from other applicants.
 A friend encouraged him to check out the Google IT Support Professional Certificate.
 While working nights, he enrolled and got his certificate in five months.
 Soon after that, Daniel got an email about an open IT job at Central Community College.
-His Google credentials stood out against other candidates, and he got the role as an IT Support Specialist.
-Now married, Daniel is working in a job he loves, and that lets him spend more time with his new wife.
+His Google credentials stood out against other candidates, and he got the role as an IT support specialist.
+Now married, Daniel is working in a job he loves and that lets him spend more time with his new wife.
 Today, stories like Daniel's initial struggle to find work are becoming increasingly common as the accelerated rate of technological change transforms labor markets.
-High-wage jobs require high levels of education, which are not widely accessible, while low-wage jobs quite often cannot support a comfortable standard of living.

-To help middle-skill workers train for occupations in growing fields, one model is emerging where a wide set of players - non-institutional education providers, community colleges, nonprofit organizations, and employers - are creating a new ecosystem that offers learners the tools, training, and job skills that open new pathways to stable employment and economic opportunities for those that need them most.
+High-wage jobs require a high level of education, which is not widely accessible, while low-wage jobs quite often cannot support a comfortable standard of living.
+To help middle-skill workers train for occupations in growing fields, one model is emerging where a wide set of players - non-institutional education providers, community colleges, nonprofit organizations, and employers - are creating a new ecosystem that offers learners the tools, training, and job skills that open new pathways to stable employment and economic opportunities for those who need them most.

 DANIEL Grand Island, Nebraska

+215,000+

 There are more than 215,000 unfilled IT support jobs in the U.S.1

+Professional Certificate

 THE GOOGLE IT SUPPORT PROFESSIONAL CERTIFICATE

 To help create accessible pathways to tech careers, we developed the IT Support Professional Certificate and made it available on Coursera, an online learning platform.
 Launched in January 2018, the certificate is designed to help learners, especially those from historically underrepresented backgrounds, go from no experience to entry-level job ready in less than six months (assuming a five-hour-per-week time commitment).
 Diversity and inclusiveness are at the program's core.
 The curriculum includes motivating personal stories from Google employees, including an IT specialist-turned-security engineer from the deaf community, a curriculum developer who is a U.S. Navy veteran, and female executives at the company.
 The content is taught by Google employees from a range of backgrounds and perspectives who all began their careers in IT support.

 The program has no prerequisites, consists of a Google-agnostic online curriculum that includes hands-on assessments, and awards those who complete them with a certificate to signal job readiness.
 We've worked to directly connect those who complete the program with around 40 top employers, including Intel, Hulu, GE Digital, and Google.

+Understanding Our Impact

+MAKES SIGNIFICANT IMPACT ON CAREERS

+84% of learners report a caree impact within 6 months, such as getting a raise, of learners report a career finding a new job, or starting a new business.

+REACHES UNDERREPRESENTED LEARNERS

+60% of learners identify as female, Black, Latino, or veteran.

+REACHES MIDDLE-SKILL LEARNERS

+57%

+of learners enrolled do not have a four-year degree.

+DRIVES COMPLETION

+the completion rate of 255 the completion rate of learners taking comparable content on Coursera. content on Coursera.

+Our Methodology

+(1)